DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

   Let variable `task = 1` in `./main.py` script, then you can get the next experiment point for your task 1 after run `./main.py` .
 * step 3: run task 1

-  Get the task 1 response of new experiment point from step 2, and add the new experiment point and its response into file created in step 1, e.g. , `./data/experiment_points_task1_gp.tsv`.
+  Get the task 1 response of new experiment point from step 2, and add the new experiment point as well as its response into file created in step 1, e.g. , `./data/experiment_points_task1_gp.tsv`.

 Iteratively execute step 2 and step 3, you can do as many task 1 experiments as you can afford.
 At the same time, the best point (with largest response value) can be selected from task 1 experiment file, e.g. , `./data/experiment_points_task1_gp.tsv`.

 ### task 2:

-In task 2, three optimizing hyper parameter methods have been prepared, STBO (Shape Transfer Bayesian Optimization), BCBO (Biases  Corrected Bayesian Optimization) and EI from best point.
-Among these three methods, EI from best point is exactly the same as EI used in task 1, only the initial points differ (EI in task 2 starts from best point selected in task 1).
-In addition, not only STBO and BCBO start from best point in task 1, these two methods transfer surrogate model knowledge from task 1 to task 2.
+In task 2, three optimizing hyper parameter methods have been implemented, STBO (Shape Transfer Bayesian Optimization), BCBO (Biases  Corrected Bayesian Optimization) and EI from best point.
+Among these three methods, EI from best point is exactly the same as EI used in task 1, only the initial points are different (EI in task 2 starts from best point selected in task 1).
+In addition, not only STBO and BCBO start from best point in task 1, these two methods transfer experiment  knowledge of task 1 to task 2.
+Specifically, STBO transfers surrogate model knowledge of task 1 to task 2, while BCBO only transfers experiment points from task 1 to task 2.

 * step 1: add initial experiment points